jcbrinfo/slamtest/README.md

   1/3
   ```

-Note: When neither character of the argument is `_`, an empty line divide the
+Note: When none of the character of the format specification is `_`, an empty
-two outputs.
+line divides the two outputs.

 ## Missing expected outputs
 By default, finding no expected output at all for a given test case (either in